bharathshamasundar/CustomerRewards/README.md

-To Run the application go to CustomerRewards/CustomerFrontEnd
+To Run the application go to CustomerRewards/CustomerFrontEnd from VS Code and open the terminal on this path

 # Run npm start in order to Start the React Application.